History of traffic lights: Electric signals

-In 1912, the first electric traffic light was developed in 1912 by Lester Wire, a policeman in Salt Lake City, Utah.
+In 1912, the first electric traffic light was developed by Lester Wire, a policeman in Salt Lake City, Utah.
 It was installed by the American Traffic Signal Company on the corner of East 105th Street and Euclid Avenue in Cleveland, Ohio.
-It had two colours, red and green, and a buzzer, based on the design of James Hoge, to provide a warning for colour changes.
+It had two colors, red and green, and a buzzer, based on the design of James Hoge, to provide a warning for color changes.
 The design by James Hoge allowed police and fire stations to control the signals in case of emergency.

-The first interconnected traffic signal system was installed in Salt Lake City in 1917, with six connected intersections controlled simultaneously from a manual switch.
+In 1917, the first interconnected traffic signal system was installed in Salt Lake City, with six connected intersections controlled simultaneously from a manual switch.

-The first four-way, three-colour traffic light was created by police officer William Potts in Detroit, Michigan in 1920.
+In 1920, the first four-way, three-color traffic light was created by police officer William Potts in Detroit, Michigan.
 He was concerned about how police officers at four different lights signals could not change their lights all at the same time.
-The answer was a third light that was coloured amber, which was the same colour used on the railroad.
-Potts also placed a timer with the light to help coordinate the lights.
+The answer was a third light that was colored amber, which was the same color used on the railroad.
+Potts placed a timer with the light to help coordinate the lights.
 A tower was used to mount the lights as the junction at which it was installed was one of the busiest in the world, with over 20,000 vehicles a day.

-Los Angeles installed its first automated traffic signals in October 1920 at five locations on Broadway.
+In October 1920, Los Angeles installed its first automated traffic signals at five locations on Broadway.
 These early signals, manufactured by the Acme Traffic Signal Co., paired "Stop" and "Go" semaphore arms with small red and green lights.
 Bells played the role of today's amber lights, ringing when the flags changed—a process that took five seconds.
 By 1923 the city had installed 31 Acme traffic control devices.